chatter

 They knitted and chattered the whole time.

 • c.
-1590–1592, William Shakespeare, “The Taming of the Shrew”, in Mr. William Shakespeares Comedies, Histories, & Tragedies: Published According to the True Originall Copies (First Folio), London: Printed by Isaac Iaggard, and Ed[ward] Blount, published 1623, OCLC 606515358 ↗, [Act IV, scene ii]:
+1590–1592 (date written), William Shakespeare, “The Taming of the Shrew”, in Mr. William Shakespeares Comedies, Histories, & Tragedies […] (First Folio), London: […] Isaac Iaggard, and Ed[ward] Blount, published 1623, →OCLC ↗, [Act IV, scene ii], page 222 ↗:

-2. (intransitive) Of teeth, machinery, etc, to make a noise by rapid collisions.
+2. (intransitive, of teeth, machinery, etc.) To make a noise by rapid collisions.

 He was so cold that his teeth were chattering.